megakevin/end-point-blog/2024/08/using-a-containerized-nginx-proxy-to-serve-a-multi-application-dotnet-system.md

 - nginx
 ---

-We recently [blogged](https://www.endpointdev.com/blog/2024/07/using-docker-compose-to-deploy-a-multi-application-dotnet-system/) about how we deployed a system with multiple .NET applications using [Docker containers](https://www.docker.com/resources/what-container/).
+We recently [blogged](https://www.endpointdev.com/blog/2024/07/using-docker-compose-to-deploy-a-multi-application-dotnet-system/) about how we deployed a system made of multiple .NET applications using [Docker containers](https://www.docker.com/resources/what-container/).
 In order to make them accessible over the internet, we created a [reverse proxy](https://en.wikipedia.org/wiki/Reverse_proxy) using [Nginx](https://nginx.org/en/).

 In that case, we installed and configured the Nginx instance directly in the server, as opposed to the rest of the applications, which ran within containers.
 That approach did and still does work well for us.

 In this article, we're going to explore an alternative strategy.
 One where we push the containerization aspect further and deploy and run the Nginx instance itself in a Docker container.

-### Reintroducing the demo project
+## Reintroducing the demo project

 Like I said, our system has multiple runtime components, each one of them running in their own container.
 We have two ASP.NET Core web applications: an Admin Portal and a Web API.
 They live in [this Git repository](https://github.com/megakevin/end-point-blog-dotnet-8-demo).
-And we also have a Postgres database, which the apps interact with.
+And we also have a [Postgres](https://www.postgresql.org/) database, which the apps interact with.

 We also have [another repository](https://github.com/megakevin/end-point-blog-dotnet-docker-deploy) where the deployment-related files are stored.
-Among others, there's the expected `compose.yaml` and `Dockerfile`s that describe the entire infrastructure.
+Among others, there are the expected `compose.yaml` and `Dockerfile`s that describe the entire infrastructure.

 Throughout this post we will update those deployment configuration files to add an Nginx reverse proxy.